-ruptions you regard as part of your ministry and accept / welcome st time for them - these are your ministry , since the street of the stre Interr ruptions you feel you must manage and deal with in other ways Many clergy leave little planned time for event preparation and none for unpacking afterwards.
-Pack a and unpack time needs to go in the diary for every event But on consid ne of the biggest killers is the lack of time 'off', daily, weekly and annually.
+ruptions you regard as part of your ministry and accept / welcome st time for them - these are your ministry , Interr ruptions you feel you must manage and deal with in other ways Many clergy leave little planned time for event preparation and none for unpacking afterwards.
+Pack a and unpack time needs to go in the diary for every event But on ne of the biggest killers is the lack of time 'off', daily, weekly and annually.
 Issues to der: 1 Location - especially when the home is the workplace 2 Length of time - the evening before the day, a two-week break once a year 3 Emails, phone, social media - is it right to do screen work on holiday?
-4 The value of rhythm in daily life - consider the monastic life Refer ba ack to p3 and see Training Notes TN106, Talk about taking time 'off', in the Resources section of my website.
+4 The value of rhythm in daily life - consider the monastic life eack to p3 and see Training Notes TN62, Know what distracts you, and TN106, Talk about taking time 'off', in sources section of my website.
 Every Christian worker needs to study and apply the Sabbath principle

-Action plan

-So what are you going to do about it?

-The main lessons I have learned today

-Some new ideas which I have picked up today

-The main actions I need to take now as a result of today

-The people I need to talk to in connection with this

-The time I shall set aside (within one week) to review my notes and plans

-My target for achievement by July 2020
+Action plan So what are you going to do about it?
+The main lessons I have learned in this material Some new ideas which I have picked up The main actions I need to take now as a result The main actions theed to take now as a result The people I need to talk to in connection with this The time I shall set aside (within one week) to review my notes and plans My target for achievement by either ordination or by Christmas 2020